coheleth/emailbuilder/README.md

 # EMailBuilder

 > Simple HTML e-mail template builder python library.
-Allows for embedded images and matplotlib charts.
+Allows for tables and embedded images and matplotlib charts.

 ## Table of Contents